global-asp/asp-source/en/0350_a-house-for-mouse.md

 This looks like a nice house.

 ##
-“You can come and sleep with
+"You can come and sleep with
-me,” said Puppy.
+me," said Puppy.

-“Thank you,” said Mouse.
+"Thank you," said Mouse.

 ##
 That night, Mouse's dreams
 were bouncy and muddy.

 ##
-“You can come and sleep with
+"You can come and sleep with
-me,” said Parrot.
+me," said Parrot.

-“Thank you,” said Mouse.
+"Thank you," said Mouse.

 ##
 That night, Mouse's dreams
 were noisy and wild.

 ##
-“You can come and sleep with
+"You can come and sleep with
-me,” said Fish.
+me," said Fish.

-“Thank you,” said Mouse.
+"Thank you," said Mouse.

 ##
 That night, Mouse's dreams